Sharesies Open

 Overview

-At Sharesies, I led the development of a self-service portal for companies managing employee share schemes (ESS)—a major step in expanding Sharesies Open’s feature set.
-The portal is intended to replace a manual, spreadsheet-based workflow with a fully integrated company-facing interface.
+This was the first step in a major expanding Sharesies Open’s feature set.
+The portal will replace a manual, spreadsheet-based workflow with a fully integrated company-facing interface.

 Designed and delivered a read-only MVP in just 6 weeks